stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### Adding a User to a Team

-To add a user to a team, you can call the `addUserToTeam` method on the `stackServerApp`, this is an example:
+To add a user to a team, you can call the `addUserToTeam` method on the `stackServerApp`.
+Here is an example:

 ```tsx
 await stackServerApp.addUserToTeam({